 Having served on the Brewster School Committee, and my daughters having attended public schools, charter schools and Cape Cod Tech, I have a broad perspective on this.
 To start, I won’t promise the Chapter 70 funding formula, which we know works to our detriment, will be changed.
 I am supportive of the efforts to reform the foundation funding formula.
 But even with the existing formula, we can’t be funding schools with increases less than costs are rising and think we are doing our jobs.
 What also needs to happen is to make sure that there are not unfunded mandates that the schools are hurt by – whether it is funding transportation, circuit breaker reimbursement or reimbursement that public schools get when a student leaves for a charter school.
 Those budget pressures should be avoidable.
 I was against Question 2, the expansion of charters initiative, in 2016.
 There are some excellent charters, especially Lighthouse and Sturgis.
 But there are some reforms that need to occur with charters.
 I would particularly point out that part of the original idea of charters and education reform was that charters and public schools would meet regularly to look at new ideas and best practices evolving.
 That cooperative initiative has simply not happened.
 Finally, I would add that I am critical of standardized testing.
 Teaching to a test is not learning, especially with the skills needed in 2018.
 Finally, I will support efforts to make pre-K universal in Massachusetts.
 Education is the great equalizer for all.

 We must have an advocate on Beacon Hill who will look at every avenue available to stimulate job creation, over a broader spectrum than our traditional economy.
 And an advocate who will fight to protect our established industries, such as tourism and the fishing industry.
 For example, I support the initiative proposed by Representative Hunt, which would allow us to look at expanding OpenCape internet.
 It is a waste to have this infrastructure and not be able to use it to provide high speed, affordable internet access to homes, businesses and especially potential business that rely on this technology.
 There are other ways to bring state resources to help Cape businesses grow.
-I want to see programs like the Mass Food Trust is well-funded, able to provide grants to groups such as the Cape Cod Culinary Incubator in developing a community kitchen for entrepreneurs, something which has worked effectively in other areas.
+I want to see programs like the Mass Food Trust are well-funded, able to provide grants to groups such as the Cape Cod Culinary Incubator in developing a community kitchen for entrepreneurs, something which has worked effectively in other areas.
 We know partnerships and leveraging state support works, as we have seen in aquaculture in Dennis.
 Insuring our state budget provides the funding in areas critical to the Cape, will be a priority.